zodiacstxr/zodiacstxr.github.io/Test.md

 <img src="apache.png" width="700" height="1000" />

-If the Apache2 Ubuntu Default Page appeared, that means you are doing right.
+If the ***Apache2 Ubuntu Default Page*** appeared, that means you are doing right.

-You will see that the page is telling we can replace the content in file located at /var/www/html/index.html/
+We can replace the content in file located at /var/www/html/index.html/

 To do that, first we can access into that directory using this command